Ephraim-usc/egrm/README.rst

 There are two command line tools:

-    trees2egrm [--input INPUT]
+    trees2egrm [--input INPUT] [--output OUTPUT]

+    trees2mtmrca [--input INPUT] [--output OUTPUT]

-Where INPUT is the tree sequence filename which must end with '.trees'.
+Where INPUT is the tree sequence file prefix (so that the full name should be "INPUT.trees").
-It outputs the CRM matrix in a file with the same name but '.egrm' suffix.

-    workflow [--out OUT] [--name NAME] [--gcta] [--relate]

-Where OUT is the output directory, and NAME is the prefix of all output files associated with this simulation.
-Results are written into OUT/NAME, Running log info is written into OUT/NAME.log.
-This workflow simulates the haplotypic and phenotypic data, and runs phenotype imputation based on several relationship matrices.
-Include --gcta to run the GCTA analysis.
-Include --relate to run relate tree reconstruction (which is required by Km_relate).
-Use

-    workflow -h

-to see more parameters for the simulation.
+And OUTPUT is the output file prefix.
+Optional parameters:

+    [--c_extension] or [--c]

+This specifies whether to use the C exntension model to accelerate the algorithm.
+Usually this makes it ~10 times faster.
+Recommended whenever the C environment is available.